Syed-Huzaifa-coder/BSDSF21A012-OS-A02/REPORT.md

 }
 Using bitwise operators allows us to extract file type and permissions individually from st_mode.
 This is how the ls -l command prints the familiar drwxr-xr-x style output.

+## Q3: Explain the general logic for printing items in a "down then across" columnar format.
+Why is a simple single loop insufficient?

+Logic (down then across):

+Determine total items N and the maximum filename length M.
+Compute terminal width W and decide col_width = M + spacing.
+Compute maximum number of columns C = max(1, W / col_width) and rows R = ceil(N / C).
+Print row by row: for each row index r (0..R-1) print items at indices r, r+R, r+2R, … (r + k*R) until >= N. Each printed item is padded to col_width (except last column).

+A simple single loop printing filenames sequentially (across rows) is insufficient because it fills rows left-to-right and produces a different ordering.
+The "down then across" layout requires computing the two-dimensional mapping between a linear list and a (rows × columns) grid and printing items in the row-major order that corresponds to filling columns top-to-bottom first.
+This ensures visually balanced columns and matches the behavior of the standard ls.

+## Q4: What is the purpose of the ioctl system call in this context?
+What are the limitations if you only used a fixed-width fallback?

+Purpose of ioctl:

+ioctl with TIOCGWINSZ requests the terminal's window size (number of columns) from the kernel.
+This allows your program to compute how many columns will fit on the current terminal width and adapt the layout dynamically to the user's environment.

+Limitations of fixed-width fallback:

+If you only use a fixed width (e.g., 80 columns), the output may under-utilize wide terminals (leaving unused horizontal space) or overflow narrow terminals, causing undesirable wrapping.
+Dynamic ioctl-based detection ensures the output uses the available space efficiently and behaves well when users resize their terminal windows.